seamless-io/templates/rain_weather_forecast/README.md

 This script sends a message to telegram if in the specified location there is a rain in the weather forecast for current day.
+The code could also be found here https://app.seamlesscloud.io/templates.

 ## Getting the weather forecast
 ![Open Weather](../images/rain_weather_forecast/2.jpg)